StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static IntPtr Backend.Vulkan.Device` — The `VkDevice` StereoKit created (or was given, when running under OpenXR) for rendering.
 Valid after SK.Initialize.
 - `static IntPtr Backend.Vulkan.Instance` — The `VkInstance` StereoKit created (or was given, when running under OpenXR) for rendering.
 Valid after SK.Initialize.
 - `static IntPtr Backend.Vulkan.PhysicalDevice` — The `VkPhysicalDevice` StereoKit is rendering with.
 Valid after SK.Initialize.
+- `static bool Backend.Vulkan.ExtEnabled(string extensionName)` — Checks if a Vulkan extension was enabled at init, regardless of which request asked for it.
+This MUST only be called after SK.Initialize.
+  - `extensionName` — The extension name, for example "VK_KHR_swapchain".
+  - returns — If the extension is available to use.
 - `static int Backend.Vulkan.GetFrameFenceFd()` — Returns a sync file descriptor for the most recently submitted frame's GPU work!
 Waiting on it (e.g. via EGL_ANDROID_native_fence_sync) guarantees all rendering submitted up to the last frame end has completed.
 Call from StereoKit's main thread.
 The caller owns the descriptor and must close it.
 Only functional on platforms and devices supporting external fence export.
   - returns — A sync file descriptor, or -1 when unsupported or no frame has been submitted yet.
+- `static TDelegate Backend.Vulkan.GetFunction(string functionName)` — Resolves a Vulkan function pointer and wraps it as a delegate, using `vkGetDeviceProcAddr` with a `vkGetInstanceProcAddr` fallback.
+Use this to call into extensions you've enabled via [`Backend.Vulkan.Request`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/Request.html).
+  - `functionName` — The Vulkan function name, for example "vkCmdBeginRenderingKHR".
+  - returns — A delegate, or null on failure.
+- `static IntPtr Backend.Vulkan.GetFunctionPtr(string functionName)` — Resolves a Vulkan function pointer, using `vkGetDeviceProcAddr` with a `vkGetInstanceProcAddr` fallback.
+Use this to call into extensions you've enabled via [`Backend.Vulkan.Request`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/Request.html).
+You can use `Marshal.GetDelegateForFunctionPointer` to turn the result into a callable delegate.
+  - `functionName` — The Vulkan function name, for example "vkCmdBeginRenderingKHR".
+  - returns — A function pointer, or IntPtr.Zero on failure.
 - `static IntPtr Backend.Vulkan.Queue(BackendVulkanQueue queue)` — Gets the `VkQueue` StereoKit uses for the given queue family.
 Currently only [`BackendVulkanQueue.Graphics`]({{site.url}}/Pages/StereoKit/BackendVulkanQueue/Graphics.html) has a handle available; the others return IntPtr.Zero until StereoKit makes real use of them.
 If you submit work to this queue, you MUST guard it with [`Backend.Vulkan.QueueLock`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/QueueLock.html) / [`Backend.Vulkan.QueueUnlock`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/QueueUnlock.html), since StereoKit shares it across threads.
   - `queue` — Which queue family to retrieve the queue for.
   - returns — A `VkQueue` handle, or IntPtr.Zero if no queue handle is available for that family.